agileworksnet/reader/README.md

-# Reader: simple log reader
+# Reader: simple file reader

-Simple log reader made with node.js and express to read your logs file on the browser.
+Simple file reader made with node.js and express to read your text files on the browser.
 Security specifications are responsibility of developers that implements this library on his projects.

 ### List your log files